AuroraCodeMonkeys/FirstSteps/README.md

 ignore the first 8 lines and add the following code to line 9.
 Replace the elipse (...) with the message you would like to send to the world.<br><br>

+Now run your script be pressing the green arrow at the top of the code editor

 ```python
 print('my message to the world is ...')
 ```